Egan’s Creek Greenway

 Tips for Visiting Egan’s Creek Greenway

-- Wear Comfortable Shoes – Trails are mostly grass and dirt, so sturdy walking shoes are recommended.
+- Wear Comfortable Closed-Toe Shoes – Trails are mostly natural surface, so sturdy footwear is best.

 Why Visit Egan’s Creek Greenway?